mwbrooks/cordova-plugin-menu/doc/getting-started/android.md

 _Note:_ Your project should also be using the JavaScript for 0.9.5.1.
 You can find the JavaScript at `phonegap-plugin-menu/target/android/lib/phonegap.0.9.5.1.js`.

+### Install Java code

+1. Copy the following to your project's `src` directory:

+        phonegap-plugin-menu/native/android/

 ### Install JavaScript code

 1. Copy the following to your project's `www` directory: